Rubus pectinellus

-Rubus pectinellus, commonly known as atibulnak, is a species of brambles in the rose family.
-It is native to Japan, southern China, Taiwan, and the Philippines.
-It usually grows in forests and valleys at elevations of 700 to 3000 m.
-Atibulnak fruits are edible, either raw or cooked, and have a pleasant subacid flavor.
-The leaves are also eaten as a vegetable in the Philippines.
+Rubus pectinellus, commonly known as atibulnak, is an Asian species of bramble.

 Description

 Atibulnak is a small trailing woody shrub, usually around 0.5 to 1 m long.
+Both the stems and leaves are covered with small spines.
 The leaves are either heart-shaped or with three lobes and have a rough and hairy texture with serrated margins.
-The leaves are around 3 to 6 cm in diameter.
+The leaves are around 3 to 6 cm across.
 They are borne alternate on the stems.

-Both the leaves and the stems are covered with small spines.
-It has white flowers around 2 cm in diameter.
+It has white flowers around 2 cm across.
 These bear fruits around 1.4 to 1.6 cm in diameter which turn bright red when ripe.

+Distribution and habitat

+The species is native to Japan, southern China, Taiwan, and the Philippines.
+It usually grows in forests and valleys at elevations of 700 to 3000 m.

+Uses

+The fruits are edible, either raw or cooked, and have a pleasant subacid flavor.
+The leaves are also eaten as a vegetable in the Philippines.